danhitchcock/nano_tipper_z/README.md

 # Comment Replies:

 Nano Tipper is intended for tipping on reddit posts and replies.
-On any [tracked subreddit](https://www.reddit.com/r/nano_tipper/comments/astwp6/nano_tipper_status/), try:
+On any [tracked subreddit](https://www.reddit.com/r/nano_tipper/comments/astwp6/nano_tipper_status/) you can tip and type a message like:

-    !ntip 0.01
+    !ntip 0.01 This is great!

-This will tip a redditor 0.01 Nano. !ntip must be the first thing in your message, and it cannot be a part of a reply.
+This will tip a redditor 0.01 Nano. !ntip <amount> must be the first thing in your message OR the last thing.
+Such, this is also a valid tip:

+    This is great! !ntip 0.01

 Or from anywhere on reddit, you can tip a commenter by:

+    /u/nano_tipper 0.01 This is great!

+or

-    /u/nano_tipper 0.01
+    This is great! /u/nano_tipper 0.01

-This may not show a public response, but both you and the recipient will be informed by the bot via PM.
+If the subreddit is a [friendly subreddit](https://www.reddit.com/r/nano_tipper/comments/astwp6/nano_tipper_status/) (which correlates to [tracked subreddit](https://www.reddit.com/r/nano_tipper/comments/astwp6/nano_tipper_status/)), the bot will repsond with a message.
+If the subreddit is not friendly, a PM will be sent to both the sender and the recipient.

 # Private Messages